 To be clear, what I am doing here is not merely a restatement of the 2nd Law of Thermodynamics.
 The 2nd Law says something different.
 It says that entropy (disorder) tends to increase in a closed system and never decreases.
 The 2nd Law of Thermodynamics applies only to the larger universe as a complete system.
 It also assumes our universe is a closed system that receives no energy transactions from outside.
 The 2nd Law does allow for local increases in order, but only when they are offset by decreases in order occurring elsewhere in the universe.
 The 2nd Law stipulates that no increase in the total order of the universe is possible.

 ORLEF-B is different.
 ORLEF-B is not concerned with the overall tendency to disorder in the closed system of the entire universe.
 It is concerned with the destructive effects that we see disordered event processes (random mutations) to have on highly ordered biological machines (the rule is assumed to hold for other kinds of machines as well).
-ORLEF-B proposes three things in general terms: 1) it is both a logically and mathematically justifiable assumption that that which consistently tends to destroy biological machines (random mutations) will not build any biological machine of substantial complexity without first wasting an enormous amount of resources; 2) random mutations will not be able to advance the functional complexity of existent biological machines without also wasting an enormous amount of resources; and (3) the physical laws that govern our world entail that the costs in matter, energy, and time required for random forces to create and evolve our known tree of life would far exceed the resources that have been available in our universe through its history.
+ORLEF-B proposes three things in general terms: 1) it is both a logically and mathematically justifiable assumption that that which consistently tends to destroy biological machines (random mutations) will not build any biological machine of substantial complexity without first wasting an enormous amount of resources; 2) random mutations will not be able to advance the functional complexity of existent biological machines without seriously damaging them and also wasting an enormous amount of resources; and (3) the physical laws that govern our world entail that the costs in matter, energy, and time required for random forces to create and evolve our known tree of life would far exceed the resources that have been available in our universe through its history.

 This can (in theory) be computed with confidence and empirically confirmed.
 ORLEF-B is a hypothesis that can be tested extensively to gain greater and greater corroboration for the rule and more precision in the math.
 Tests involve observing what random forces are seen to do in the universe on different event scales and noting how many (if any) biological machines are spontaneously produced or enhanced by random forces; noting the change in magnitude of functional complexity produced by random mutations; and by calculating the resource cost to the universe for the entire process.

-One goal of ORLEF-B research would be to quantify a typical random mutation transaction and to develop a reliable average value for a constant reflecting the ratio of cost in expended resources to units of functional biological complexity achieved.
+One goal of ORLEF-B research would be to quantify the effects of a typical random mutation transaction and to develop a reliable average value for a constant reflecting the ratio of cost in expended resources to units of functional biological complexity achieved.
 Should such research ever be undertaken, conclusive evidence for ORLEF-B should not be long in coming.